bobbylight/PacmanJS/README.md

 * `serve`: Runs the built app on http://localhost:4173
 * `lint`: Lints the project
 * `test`: Runs unit tests and generates coverage report in `coverage/`
-* `build:electron`: Builds all electron artifacts into `build/electron/`
-* `start:electron`: Starts the election app built via `build:electron`
-* `pack:electron`: Generates a native application into `dist/` that wraps the app built by `build:electron`
-* `dist:electron`: Generates a native application and installer in `dist/`

 ## What's unimplemented/buggy
 Relatively in the order in which I want to fix things:

-* The electron app doesn't resize the game's canvas to fit the window as it is resized
 * Sound effects don't always stop/restart properly when the game is paused
 * Intermissions are not yet implemented
 * Ghost AI is approximate to, but not exactly, the actual algorithms